peering-manager/peering-manager/docs/models/peering/internetexchangepeeringsession.md

 An Internet exchange peering session is a BGP session which is established over an Internet exchange LAN.
-When peering on an IX, it is a common practice to create BGP sessions with route servers (if they are any) and other autonomous systems which you want to reach directly without having to rely on transit providers.
+When peering on an IX, it is a common practice to create BGP sessions with route servers (if there are any) and other autonomous systems which you want to reach directly without having to rely on transit providers.
 They are configured on routers which may or may not be dedicated to routing Internet traffic.